-Allowing different local restrictions on the same predicate object lets us achieve an economy of expression for axioms, which is essential for working with large ontologies, while retaining flexibility in how to define packets of the vocabulary since realization facts can refer to restriction categories at very different levels in the ontology.
-But this comes at a cost, since any word with a rich meaning will have a packet that introduces dozens if not hundreds of latent variables (particularly for habitats) that will entail including a proportional number of categories.
+Pre-cached, "composite" categories Allowing different local restrictions on the same predicate object lets us achieve an economy of expression for axioms, which is essential for working with large ontologies, while retaining flexibility in how to define packets of the vocabulary since realization facts can refer to restriction categories at very different levels in the ontology.
+But this comes at a cost, since any word with a rich meaning will have a packet that introduces dozens if not hundreds of latient variables (particularly for habitats) which will entail including a proportional number of categories.

 We make this manageable by using what we call composite categories.
 We define them as a conjunction of regular categories.
 We then pre-cache the categories' variables (with their restrictions) to create a single computation object.
-The result has the behavior we would get by using ordinary inheritance, but with none of the costs of traversing the lattice to collect the variables and apply their restrictions.
+The result has the behavior we would get by using ordinary inheritance, but with none of the costs of traversing the lattice to collect the variables and apply the restrictions.
+In the implementation, a composite is just a class with mixins for each of the categories it includes.6

-While a composite category often just collects the categories that are above it in the hierarchy, there is no requirement that it do so.
+While a a composite category is often just collecting the categories that are above it in the hierarchy, there is no requirement to do so.
 Categories from very different parts of the ontology can be incorporated into a single composite.
-This makes for an ontology that is easier to maintain, since there is no requirement to force everything into a single lattice with single lines of inheritance.
+This makes for an ontology that is easier to maintain, since there is no requirement to force everything into a single lattice with coherent lines of inheritance.

 Composite categories can be incorporated into other composites.
-When this happens, the incorporated composites are treated like macros that are unpacked inline and repackaged as a new class.4
+When this happens, the incorporated composites are treated like macros that are unpacked inline and repackaged as a new CLOS class.

-2.8 The C3 Architecture
+2.7 The C3 Architecture

-Figure 1 shows the basic framework of C3.
-Solid blue lines from the text trace the activation path up from the first part of the text to add packets (in green) or larger habitat frames (in blue) to the situation as a whole (outer box).
+Figure 1 shows the basic framework of C3 using the example discussed in next section.
+Solid blue lines from the text trace the activation path up from the first part of the text to add packets (in green) or larger habitat frames (in blue) and become part of the situation as a whole (outer box).
 Dotted lines show later additions to the situation (upward arrows) or inferred interpretations made by the situation (downward arrows).
 Orange arrows within the situation sketch relationships developed among the packets by binding variables.

-C3's workflow begins with the perceived input; in our research this is the sequence of words in a text.
+We can summarize C3's workflow as follows.
+It begins with the perceived input.
+In our research this is the sequence of words in a text.
 Words are interpreted as they are reached by the parser and contribute packets of content of different sizes and function to a growing situation.
-This leads to the instantiation and assembly of highly structured sets of prototype relations and events, anticipated scenarios, and specific or prototypical individuals, places, and the like.
-The situation then governs the expectations and interpretations of words and phrases as the analysis continues.
+This leads to the instantiation and assembly of highly structured sets of prototype relations and events, anticipated scenarios, and specific and prototypical individuals, places, etc. The situation then governs the expectations and interpretations of words and phrases as the analysis continues.